bholloway/pipeenv/README.md

-# pipeenv
+# pipeenv-cli

-Pipe env from stdin to a shell command
+Pipe env from stdin to a shell command, inspired by dotenv-cli

+## Usage

+_Coming Soon_